MySQL

 Not applicable

-Specific metrics
+Specific monitoring metrics

 • Source table

-• dimension table and sink table: None.
+• Dimension tables and sink tables: None.

 API types